MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/console/PowerShell.exe-Command-Line-Help.md

 "& {<command>}"
 ```

-where the quotation marks indicate a string and the invoke operator (&) causes the command to be executed.
+The quotation marks indicate a string and the invoke operator (&) causes the command to be executed.

 ### -Help, -?, /?

-Shows this message.
+Shows the syntax of powershell.exe.
 If you are typing a PowerShell.exe command in PowerShell, prepend the command parameters with a hyphen (-), not a forward slash (/).
 You can use either a hyphen or forward slash in Cmd.exe.

 > [!NOTE]
 > Troubleshooting Note: In PowerShell 2.0, starting some programs in the Windows PowerShell console fails with a LastExitCode of 0xc0000142.